-Satellite TV requires the installation of a satellite disk on your roof or the side of your house.
+Satellite TV requires the installation of a satellite dish on your roof or the side of your house.
 A non-negotiable condition is that the dish has to be facing South.
 This can become a problem if you live in an apartment with a shared wall on the South side.
 Self-installation of a satellite dish is usually quite time consuming.
 Typically, the equipment needs to be returned upon termination of services but some companies make an exception if it is too difficult to reach the antenna.
 Installation fee can often be negotiated or even waived, especially if the consumer signs up for a long-term contract.

 Cable TV rarely loses reception, unless the entire system goes down or the cable lines are severed somewhere along their route into the home.

 edit Cost Comparison

-Cable is only available to homes that are in a provider's coverage area.
+Cable is only available to homes that are in the provider's coverage area.
 This often excludes rural areas.

 edit Available Programming

 Satellite TV offers both east and west coast feeds and alternate sports programming on channels like ESPN and Fox Sports.
 In addition, it also offers several international channels that cable does not.

 edit International Programming

 Cable offers some international-focused channels, such as channels in Chinese, Korean and Portuguese, but these channels are all US-based.
-Satellite TV is usually a better choice for international programming.

 edit Bundled Services